macster110/PLABuoy/Shell_Program/trunk/config/README.md

 >   wpa_pairwise=TKIP
 >   rsn_pairwise=CCMP

-If a file already exits there with the same name then rename the existing one "hostadp.conf_backup".
+Here the required location is "/etc/hostapd" and the file must be named "hostapd.conf".
+If a file already exits there with the same name then rename the existing one "hostadp.conf_backup" before adding the new one.

 ##4.
 Make the startup script executeable
 The "pipoint" config file is really a script and therefore requires execute permission to run on startup.